Thailand travel guide

 South African passports must be valid for six months beyond date of arrival.
 No visa is required for touristic stays of up to 30 days.

 Irish passports must be valid for six months beyond date of arrival.
 No visa is required for stays of up to 30 days.

 Passports from New Zealand must be valid for six months beyond date of arrival.
 No visa is required for touristic stays of up to 30 days.
 Holders of APEC Business Travel Cards endorsed for travel to Thailand may stay up to 90 days.

 Passport/Visa Note :

 Travellers entering Thailand are required to prove they have sufficient funds to cover the length of their stay, and are recommended to hold documentation for return/onward travel.
-If issued a visa prior to arrival, travellers are permitted to travel on a one-way ticket.
+As of February 2017, if visitors are using the 30 day visa exemption, they can only enter Thailand through a land border twice per calendar year.
+To cross more frequently, travellers must obtain a visa in advance of travelling.
 It is highly recommended that passports are valid for six months beyond travel.